 We at Adamah recognize that systems of power affect the access that people with marginalized identities have to our programming and food from our farm.

-We are committed to actively working to dismantle those systems by continually educating ourselves and our participants, by recruiting and carrying out programming in ways that center marginalized identities, by challenging systems of oppression as we encounter them, by following the leadership of groups experiencing oppression, and by distributing our food in ways that acknowledge the inequity of access.
+We are committed to actively working to dismantle those systems by continually educating ourselves and our participants, by recruiting and carrying out programming in ways that support marginalized identities, by challenging systems of oppression as we encounter them, by learning from the leadership of groups experiencing oppression, and by distributing our food in ways that acknowledge the inequity of access.

 About This Statement